I can already imagine people getting their hackles up about how spending less time in your church will be catastrophic and wreck your faith.

 But if you, like me, have been hurt by the toxic doctrines, abuse, and just plain old meanness that runs rampant in many churches, walking away from the church to find God probably makes total sense to you.

-Why does it sometimes make sense to leave the church?
+Why does it feel like sometimes you have to leave the church to find God?

 Because when we are deeply connected to a church that proclaims they’re deeply connected to God, it’s really hard to determine who is driving that pain.